GMHA Player Evaluation Policy (Guelph Minor Hockey Association)

 Player Evaluation and Selection

-GMHA shall provide tryouts to allow Head Coaches to evaluate and select players.
+GMHA shall provide evaluations to allow Head Coaches to evaluate and select players.
+All players wishing to participate in the Rep Hockey program must register and be evaluated.

 Objectives of Player Evaluation